LanceHunter/Alexa-stepmom/README.md

 Bad Stepmom is an Alexa skill with two primary pieces of functionality.
 - She can set reminders, but will only tell you about those reminders when she is launched after the time for the reminder has expired.
 - She can define any english word in the Oxford English Dictionary.
-These definitions are also presented in a less
+These definitions are presented in a condescending manner.

 She can also accept a wide variety of requests for many other things, but she will always give a snarky denial for any of those requests.